chaos-polymtl/lethe/doc/source/contributing.rst

     - articles (e.g., a, an, the)
     - coordinating conjunctions (e.g., and, but, for)
+    - prepositions (e.g., at, by, to)
+    - second word after a hyphenated prefix (e.g., Mid-, Non-) in compound modifiers (e.g., Mid-year, Non-linear)
     - words with less than four letters
-    - prepositions (e.g., at, by, to)

   .. tip::